7 Best Women's Hiking Boots in 2024

 What makes it the best?

-The Altra Lone Peak Hiker 2 is all about the natural running experience with its forgiving fit, almost parallel to the ground platform, and light build.
-We felt agile throughout our hikes and could pick up the speed when we wanted to.
+The Altra Lone Peak Hiker 2 is all about the natural running experience with its forgiving fit, low drop, and light build.
+We felt agile throughout our hikes and could pick up the speed when needed.
 After lab testing, we chose the Lone Peak Hiker 2 as the best women's hiking boot with a wide toebox.

-Like many Altra shoes, this boot is shaped to mimic our feet, resulting in a spacious room for toe splaying.
+Like many Altra shoes, this boot is shaped to mimic women's feet which tend to be wider in the forefoot than the heel, resulting in a spacious room for toe splaying.
 We highlight its massive big toe area at 91.1 mm vs. the 78.3 mm average.
 It tapers only by 6.9% from the widest part of the toebox, while the average narrows down by 23.2%.

 Wearing this pair is a breeze because of its weightless feel, evidenced by its 12.0 oz (339g) figure on our scale, 36.8% below average.
 Its maneuverability contributes to the effortless experience, as our bend test proves it’s 32.0% more flexible than average.

-The cushioning feels comfortable even up to long distances and the plush 22.0 HA foam adds springiness to our steps.
-Our measurements reveal it has a low drop of 2.6 mm, which offers a more barefoot-like experience vs. its counterparts.
+The cushioning feels comfortable even over long distances, and the plush 22.0 HA foam adds springiness to our steps.
+Our measurements reveal a low drop of 2.6 mm, which offers a more barefoot-like experience than its counterparts.

 Because of its focus on flexibility and comfort, we can’t recommend this boot to women who bring heavy loads on hikes.
 Backpackers will benefit from more stable options.